capstone-2022/agrohub.github.io/index.md

 ## Backend
 We use the Spring Boot Framework to build the server which provides the data stored in the PostgreSQL database.
-Currently we provide the following features:
+Currently, the following features are
+provided:
 - Login
 - Registering
 - Password encryption